toastxc/DoE-Network-Kit-Linux/README.md

 CoreUtils`

 # For Fedora Users
-It is recommended that you also run the Fedora network script, it can be found here
+An update will be automatically applied for Fedora's networking, it can be found here: